Heaven Ain't Ready...Yet

 Frank eased his aching bones in a seat across from his friend, Ralph, at the small table in the backyard of Ralph's Florida home.
 Being close to eighty years old was not for the faint of heart because everything hurt and no doctor seemed to know what it was like to be old.
 They were all young whippersnappers who thought they knew everything.

-"So young man," Ralph said.
+Ralph stared at the chess board in front of him.
+"So young man."
 He was close to eighty-one, which made him the elder friend.
 "You'd better go first, because then you won't be able to whine to me about how you were treated unfairly."

 "You're so funny," Frank said.
 "But remember, I won last week and that was with all my brain cells tied behind my back."